 "The last thing a tournament angler or tournament director wants is to kill fish," Gilliland said.
 "That's something they've tried to be very careful about over the years, and for the most part, they've been successful, but summer fishing presents some unique conditions that can cause a potentially lethal amount of stress on fish.
 Of course, we can't eliminate those conditions, but we can take certain steps to lessen fish mortality during tournaments."

 Most of the damage occurs while fish are held in livewells.
 On-board livewells are among the most important tools ever devised for reducing tournament bass mortality.
 Still, confinement in a livewell can spell a death sentence for bass in the summer.
 Built into the hulls of most bass boats, livewells consist of a small tank equipped with an aerator to pump air into the water.
 However, the decks of most boats are covered with dark carpet, which absorbs the heat of direct sunlight.
 As a boat hull heats up during the day, it can turn a livewell into a makeshift broiler, and the effects worsen with the pounding a boat takes while underway.

 To provide more livable conditions for bass confined in a livewell during the summer, Gilliland makes the following recommendations.

 - Fill your livewell as soon as you launch your boat and turn on the aerator to build up dissolved oxygen levels.

 - Run your aerator continuously, no matter what time of year.
 Fish confined in livewells use oxygen faster than an aerator can replace it.

-- Add non-iodized salt, 1/3-cup per five gallons of livewell capacity, to help reduce stress on fish.
+- Add non-iodized salt, 1/3 cup per five gallons of livewell capacity, to help reduce stress on fish.

 - Re-circulate water through your aerator rather than pump in hot surface water.

-- Commercial livewell additives help calm fish in livewells, helping reduce stress and decreasing their oxygen respiratory rates.
+- Commercial livewell additives help calm fish in livewells, helping reduce stress and decreasing their respiratory oxygen rates.